shuiruge/some-notes-on-mathematica/README.md

-some-useful-mathematica-funtions
+some-notes-on-mathematica
 ================================

-Here are Mathematica functions that is useful for me.
+Here are Mathematica notes and functions that are useful for me.

 ---